sensedeep/onedoc/docs/api/table/constructor/metrics.md

 OneTable can emit detailed CloudWatch custom metrics to track DynamoDB performance and usage on a per app/function, index, entity model and operation basis.

+[SenseDeep](https://www.sensedeep.com) can present and analyze these metrics to gain insights and visualizations into how your single-table designs are performing.

+## CloudWatch EMF
 The metrics are emitted using the CloudWatch EMF format with dimensions for: Table, Source, Index, Model and Operation.

 The following metrics are emitted for each dimension combination: